Want to know when to exercise harder and when to slow down?

 As a beginner or out of condition, aim for the lower range of your target heart rate, about 50% of your max.
 Build up gradually to be comfortable up to 85% of your max.

-Because sometimes heart rate monitors fail, note how you feel at each heart rate level.
+Sometimes heart rate monitors fail, so note how you feel at each heart rate level.
 Be aware of the following:

 Listen to your body and take a break when necessary, regardless of your heart rate zone.